Option of 100% online or weekday and weekend workshops ran every 4 weeks

 Workshop Day 2

-On day 4 you will deliver your one-on-one programme on a client of your choice.
+On day 2 you will deliver your one-on-one programme on a client of your choice.
 A client can include either a friend or a family member who will be required to attend the final assessment day for a period of 2 hours.
-This assessment will help you fulfil your assessment for Step 3 of your Unit 5 Planning and instructing gym-based exercise unit.
+This assessment will help you fulfill your assessment for Step 3 of your Unit 5 Planning and instructing gym-based exercise unit.

 By following the curriculum and learning pathway set out by CMS, you should have completed all assessments for all five units of your level 2 gym instructor qualification by the end of the final workshop day.

 Level 3 Diploma in Personal Trainng Workshop Day Overview